 The display began on Sunday morning, November 18, when Earth glided into a dust cloud shed by comet Tempel-Tuttle in 1766.
 Thousands of meteors per hour rained over North America and Hawaii.
 Then, on Monday morning November 19 (local time in Asia), it happened again: Earth entered a second cometary debris cloud from Tempel-Tuttle.
 Thousands more Leonids then fell over east Asian countries and Australia.

-Bottom line: If you want to watch the 2015 Leonid meteor shower, just know that the waxing moon won’t substantially interfere on the peak morning of November 18.
-The morning before, November 17, might be good as well.
-Find a dark sky location.
-Plan to watch between the hours of midnight and dawn.
+Bottom line: If you want to watch the 2016 Leonid meteor shower, just know that the bright waning gibbous moon will wash out all but the brighter Leonid meteors.
+The greatest number of meteors usually fall in the dark hours before dawn.
 Bring along a blanket or lawn chair and spend at least an hour watching.
-Look for the planet Jupiter near the Leonids’ radiant point.
-And enjoy!
+Enjoy!

 Deborah Byrd created the EarthSky radio series in 1991 and EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.